Western Blotting/Immunoblotting (WB/IB) Protocol

 a) The final primary antibody concentration should be 1.25 - 5.0 ug/ml for protein A purified IgG (_T100) and 0.25 - 1.0 ug/ml for peptide purified IgG (_P050).
 See product details for exact dilution to use.

-- Pretreat membrane: Wash the membrane in distilled water for 10min.
+- Pretreat membrane: Wash the membrane in wash buffer for 10min.

 - Primary antibodies incubation